-This foundational workshop provides non-profit organizations with the basic understanding, tools, and techniques they need to communicate their mission and goals to their key audiences, using a variety of media.
+This foundational workshop provides non-profit organizations with an overview of the basic ideas, tools, and techniques they need to communicate their mission and goals to their key audiences, using different media.
 Includes exercises on relating goals to audiences, crafting messages, and (with attendee participation) communications “makeovers”.

 - Using your organization’s mission and goals to identify your audience(s)

 - Analyzing demographics and culture to determine how to reach audiences

 - Synthesizing mission, audience, and medium into a cogent message